SixTrack/pysixdesk/doc/Table.md

 | fort_10    | blob       | The fort.10 file (result)

 ## six_results
+This table hold the results of sixtrack jobs which will have as many lines as the points in all scans

 | Field        | Type       | Description
 |--------------|------------|------
 | six_input_id | int(11)    | unique id for each sixtrack task